GoogleCloudPlatform/PerfKitBenchmarker/README.md

 * Get an AWS account to run tests on AWS.
 Their site is http://aws.amazon.com/
 * Get an Azure account to run tests on Azure.
 Their site is http://azure.microsoft.com/
 * Get a DigitalOcean account to run tests on DigitalOcean.
 Their site is https://www.digitalocean.com/
+* Get a Rackspace Cloud account to run tests on Rackspace.
+Their site is https://www.rackspace.com/

 You also need the software dependencies, which are mostly command line tools and credentials to access your accounts without a password.
 The following steps should help you get the CLI tool auth in place.